-She is the Artistic Director and Founder of TURN TO FLESH PRODUCTIONS (TTF) which develops new works in heightened text with vibrant roles for womxn and artists traditionally underrepresented in classical art.
+She is the Executive Director and Founder of TURN TO FLESH PRODUCTIONS (TTF), a NYC-based theatre company which develops new epic stories in heightened text with vibrant roles for those historically excluded from western classical art.

 In 2020, Snyder founded the Hamlet to Hamilton: Exploring Verse Drama podcast, which gives the tools of writing and performing verse drama into the hands of the artists.
 In 2021, she launched her limited series podcast, Emily in Audio, sharing her favorite short stories and poems.

 Emily holds her Masters in Theatre Education from Emerson College, and a double-major with her BA in English: Literature and Drama from Franciscan University of Steubenville.
 She studied John Barton's Shakespearean technique with members of the Royal Shakespeare Company in London and Stratford-upon-Avon, where her Rosalind (As You Like It) was compared to a young Maggie Smith.

 For the past twenty years, Emily has directed the major works of Shakespeare's canon, and performed in the remainder.
 Favorite New York directing credits include Richard II with Hamlet Isn't Dead, King Lear with What Dreams May Co., as well as the Shakespeare adjacent material, such as Rosencrantz and Guildenstern are Dead, and May Violets Spring: A New Story for a New Ophelia.